 Over the course of my 5.5-month hike, I sent photo and 3D files, blog posts, Instagrams, and related public programming to a series of five West Coast museums and art venues where the transmissions were printed, installed, and shared – evolving into cumulative exhibitions.

-Each day I hiked I “collected” a rock using a photo app on my phone.
+Each day I hiked, I “collected” a rock using a photo app on my phone.
 These images were turned into 3D mesh files that I then transmitted to the museums I was working with.
 The museums printed the files, live in the gallery using 3D printers, in colors coded to the elevation I found the rocks.
-Over the course of the hike this pile of rocks grew evolving into a colorful cairn, both a sculapture and a map of my journey.
-Additionally, in juxtoposition to these 3D rocks, I sent back photo files – also printed live in the gallery.
-The images were framed and hung salon style through out the course of the hike.
+Over the course of the hike, this pile of rocks grew to evolve into a colorful cairn, both a sculpture and a map of my journey.
+Additionally, in juxtaposition to these 3D rocks, I sent back photo files – also printed live in the gallery.
+The images were framed and hung salon-style throughout the course of the hike.
 While both the rocks and the images are photo-based and the printing of each is created line-by-line, the understanding they offer and their presence differs greatly.

-Public programming included Formulary for a New Wildness (group therapy exploring the concept of wild in everyday life), a hero’s journey writing workshop for teens, and a improv comedy dérive through the city.
+Public programming included Formulary for a New Wildness (group therapy exploring the concept of the wild in everyday life), a hero’s journey writing workshop for teens, and an improv comedy dérive through the city.

-Wild Times was made possible though a Creative Capital Grant, the support of Makerbot, Microsoft, Wholefoods, and generous Wild Times Kickstarter campaign contributors.
+Wild Times was made possible through a Creative Capital Grant, the support of Makerbot, Microsoft, Wholefoods, and generous Wild Times Kickstarter campaign contributors.